-Johan's results were less conclusive and he thought that more tests were required, although the different types of receive antennas might have accounted for the differences - I used a horizontal dipole and Johan used a vertical.
+types of receive antennas might have accounted for the differences - I used a horizontal dipole and Johan used a vertical.

-As November wore on, the mutual sunrise times for Norwich (my own QTH) and Port Stanley started to come closer together, and the enhancement was still there on my results.
-I do have to say that, at these times, the signal was often little stronger than it was in the night-time period, showing that if you want to work DX on 40m you may do as well with a totally-dark path between you and the DX station.
-Or, as Johan put it: "Why should I leave my cosy bed and rise at 7.30am to work Mike on 40m if he's just as strong at midnight!".
-Not quite true, but I know what he means!
+As November wore on, the mutual sunrise times for Norwich (my own QTH and Port Stanley) started to come closer together, and the enhancement was still there on my results.
+I do have to say that at these times the signal was often little stronger than it was in the night time period, showing that if you want to work DX on 40m you may do as well with a totally dark path between you and the DX station.

+Or as Johan put it: "Why should I leave my cosy bed and rise at 7:30am work Mike on 40 if he's just as strong at midnight!"

 What was also obvious was the variable nature of the propagation - no two nights were quite the same.

-Mike was given Christmas off and the experiment started again in January 2003 as the earth's orbit around the sun brought a mutual sunrise to the stations once again.
+Mike was given the Christmas off and the experiment started again in January 2003 as the earth's orbit around the sun brought a mutual sunrise to the stations once again.
+This time my results were not quite as clear, but still showed an enhancement at around 30mins before sunrise.